ion-ml/foa/ASSIGNMENT_ANSWERS.md

 Mitic, Vukovic, Petrovic and Miljkoiv (2015) adopted a 'relative' criterion, evaluating the dependent variable (per trial) with regard to the distance produced by the most successful trial (out of 50 trials).

 Given that the results from the novel algorithm were not as successful as expected (as described within Question 6) the use of such a 'relative' criterion was not considered to be appropriate.
-That is, if the 'relative' criteria has been used all of the results produced by the novel algorithm would have been classed as successful, when the majority were not.
+That is, if the 'relative' criteria had been used all of the results produced by the novel algorithm would have been classed as successful, when the majority were not.

 To that end, the adopted criterion examined whether or not the distance between the swarm and the food (at the end of each trial) when divided by the width of the search space (upper boundary - lower boundary) is equal to or less than `0.4`.
 Please see the pseudo code below for further information about the adopted criterion.